Are you scared or excited of forthcoming groundbreaking innovations?

 “I didn’t need LED or any light in the bedroom because it delayed the release of melatonin, a sleep signaling hormone.

-I needed darkness to release melatonin for my good night sleep, a key component of a healthy life,” he commented.
+I needed darkness to release melatonin for my good night sleep, a key component of a healthy lifestyle,” he commented.

 Remember, melatonin is a hormone created by the pineal gland in the brain that’s released directly into the bloodstream.